 Alternative Wedding Themes

 If you and your partner like to think outside the box, an alternative wedding that ditches tradition might be just for you.
-Use your imagination to transform these offbeat themes into the wedding of your dreams.
+Use your imagination to transform these nontraditional wedding themes into the wedding of your dreams.

 Go against the grain with these 10 alternative wedding themes: